occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ## Subscriptions

 A subscription is a way to get notified when new events are written to an event store.
-Typically, a subscription will forward the event to another piece of infrastructure such as a message bus, or to create views from the events (such as projections, sagas, snapshots etc).
+Typically, a subscription will forward the event to another piece of infrastructure such as a message bus, or create views from the events (such as projections, sagas, snapshots etc).
 There are two different kinds of API's, the first one is a [blocking API](#blocking-subscriptions) represented by the `BlockingSubscription` interface (in the `org.occurrent:subscription-api-blocking` module), and second one is a [reactive API](#reactive-subscriptions) represented by the `ReactorSubscription` interface (in the `org.occurrent:subscription-api-reactor` module).